 It’s very likely that pirates did in fact operate out of

 Dellis Cay and

 Fort George Cay due to the sources of relatively fresh water than can be found in small ponds.
-A common trait throughout human history is that areas of resources or shelter will be utilized various groups over time.
-This is definitely seen with pre-Columbian Lucayan sites, as evidence of these indigenous peoples is often found at the popular fishing sites, water accesses, and coastal areas that are popular today.
+A common trait throughout human history is that areas of resources or shelter will be utilized by various groups over time.
+This is definitely seen with pre-Columbian Lucayan sites, as evidence of these indigenous peoples is often found at fishing sites, water accesses, and coastal areas that are popular today.